 |VIII.
 Global Business Environment (0-10%)

 The new syllabi also provide more information about how deeply the exam expects candidates to understand each topic.
 For example, the old syllabus told candidates to know all topics at the Proficient level as opposed to the Awareness level.
 Consequently, each new syllabus specifies whether an individual subtopic requires a Basic or Proficient level of knowledge.
 This detail helps candidates get a better impression of the relative importance of every topic.

 The new CIA exam Part 1 syllabus reorganizes this part to cover a macro view of internal audit.
-Furthermore, the syllabus will go deeper into the foundations of internal auditing as defined by the IIA mission statements and standards.
+Furthermore, the syllabus goes deeper into the foundations of internal auditing as defined by the IIA mission statements and standards.

-Part 1 will also test the overall concept of governance, risk management and control, and fraud risk in more detail.
+Part 1 also tests the overall concept of governance, risk management and control, and fraud risk in more detail.